MaghsoodSalimi/STORM/README.md

 Welcome to STORM!

-The repository highlights technical competencies and project work across data engineering, cloud platforms, automation, and data visualization, illustrating relevant capabilities through an end-to-end data pipeline.
+The repository highlights a project work and technical competencies across data engineering, cloud platforms, automation, and data visualization, illustrating relevant capabilities through an end-to-end data pipeline.